Raury: Career

-2014–present

 On August 25, 2014, Raury released his first mixtape, titled Indigo Child.
 On the same year, he announced that he signed a deal with Columbia Records.
 In 2014, he was shortlisted for the BBC's Sound of 2015.
 In 2014, New Zealand singer Lorde invited Raury to contribute his vocals on the song "Lost Souls", which was included on the soundtrack for The Hunger Games: Mockingjay Part 1.
 In January 2015, he was placed at number 4 on the list for the BBC's Sound of 2015.
 In 2015, Raury was featured on the cover of XXL magazine for the 2015 Freshman Class.
 On October 16, 2015, Raury released his debut studio album, titled All We Need.
 His song, called "Crystal Express" (which was taken from his album All We Need) appeared on the video game FIFA 16.
 "Devils Whisper" (which also was taken from his album All We Need) was used for the trailer of the popular Coronation Street storyline.
 In 2016, Raury went on tour as a support act for the rapper Macklemore.
 On September 15, 2016, Raury released a single called "Butterfly".
 The song "God's Whisper" appears in the motion pictures American Honey, Lucy, Collide, and the Netflix series Dark.
 The song "Devil's Whisper" appeared in the film Logan.
 On November 17, 2017, Raury appeared on Jaden Smith's album Syre, in the song "Falcon".
 As of 2018, it has been confirmed that Raury is no longer signed by the Columbia Records label.
 In an interview conducted by DJ Booth Raury stated that, "I went to Coachella without any support from the label.
 It was like they were trying to put me in a position of fear and weakness so I could run out of money and they could control me".
 On February 17, 2018, Raury released his latest single called "Odyssey" on his SoundCloud.

 On April 20, 2018, Raury released a project titled The Woods for free.

 In 2019, Raury released a self produced album titled Fervent under his record company "Into the Woods".
 He released a project titled Strawberry Moon under said record company on June 14, 2022.